chalk-diagrams/chalk/README.md

 ![sierpinski](https://raw.githubusercontent.com/danoneata/chalk/master/examples/output/intro-04.png)

+### Gallery of examples

 For more examples, please check the `examples` folder;
-their output is illustrated in the following gallery:
+their output is illustrated below:

 <table>
 <tr>